marvin-nyalik/Hello-React-Frontend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Rails React One App <a name="about-project"></a>
+# 📖 Hello React Frontend <a name="about-project"></a>

-**Hello Rails React One App** is a template demonstration with a simple API, on how to write a Full-Stack Web application with Frontend React JS and Backend Ruby on Rails
+**Hello React Frontend** is a template demonstration with a simple API, on how to write a Full-Stack Web application with Frontend React JS and Backend Ruby on Rails on two repos

 ## 🛠 Built With <a name="built-with"></a>